 Australia’s intellectual property laws meet its international trade and treaty obligations (for example, under the General Agreement on Tariffs and Trade and the TRIPS Agreement) and have also been amended in the light of the free trade agreement between Australia and the USA.

 Copyright is the exclusive right to reproduce, publish, perform, communicate and adapt original literary (including computer programs), artistic, dramatic and musical works, together with other protected subject matter such as films and sound recordings.
-Australia’s copyright laws also provide for the protection of moral rights, which give authors both the right of attribution and the right to have copyrighted works treated with integrity.
+Australia’s copyright laws also provide for the protection of moral rights, which give authors the right of attribution, the right to prevent false attribution and the right to have copyrighted works treated with integrity.

 Copyright arises automatically on creation of a work and generally continues for 70 years after the death of the author.
 Australia is a member of the various international conventions on copyright and so affords reciprocal protection for copyright recognised in other member countries.